What is Issues Management in Public Relations?

 Most businesses will recognise a PR crisis as it’s happening, from product recalls and social media missteps to major accidents and disasters and will – hopefully – have some kind of plan to manage the crisis effectively.

-The role of public relations in Issues Management
+The role of public relations in issues management

 - Strategic communication and planning skills, as well as listening and observation skills.